harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 });
 ```

-This file is shorter because it's additive—we are going to run these optimizations when we are building a production version of our site.
+This file is shorter because it's additive—we run these optimizations when we are building a production version of our site.
 To accomplish this, we are calling the `merge` function and exporting the result.
 In order to pick up this configuration, we point the webpack CLI at the production file using the `--config` flag.

 ```json{10}:title=package.json
 {